 How well can this fan cool you off?

 Quality Rating = 5 (average is 3)

 With a Quality Rating of 5, the Matthews Fan Co.
-Atlas Diane Oscillating Ceiling Mount is among the finest quality ceiling fans made.
+Atlas Diane Oscillating Ceiling Mount - Metal is among the finest quality ceiling fans made.
 It will run smooth and quiet without wobbling or making noise and you can let it run

 24 hours a day for years on end without any worries of the motor burning out.